Essential groupoid amenability and nuclearity of groupoid C*-algebras: Essential amenability and nuclearity of groupoid algebras

 \

-We now prove assertion \cref{prop:schur multiplier:max-e}.
-For this, we follow a similar argument as the one in \cite{Brown-Ozawa:Approximations}*{Proposition 5.1.16} but adapted to the essential setting.
+We now prove assertion \cref{prop:schur multiplier:max-e}, as \cref{prop:schur multiplier:max-p} is an easier version of this.
+We follow a similar argument as the one in \cite{Brown-Ozawa:Approximations}*{Proposition 5.1.16} but adapted to the essential non-Hausdorff setting.
 More precisely, observe that \cref{claim:multiplier descends} yields that the diagram